-Unit Title: Chapter 5 Cong gruent Triangles ------ -------- --------- -------- -------- ----------- identify congruent figures and investigate and prove triangle congruence.
+Unit Title: Chapter 5 Congruent Triangles In this unit, students will classify triangles and find measures of the angles of triangles.
+Students will work with a variety of proof formats as they identify congruent figures and investigate and prove triangle congruence.
 They will also use theorems about isosceles and equilateral triangles.
 Essential Questions Learning Targets/Objectives How are the angle measures in a triangle related?
 Given two congruent triangles, how can you use rigid motion to map one triangle to the other triangle?
 What can you conclude about two triangles when you know that two pairs of corresponding sides and the corresponding included angles are congruent?
 What conjectures can you make about the side lengths and angles of an isosceles triangle?
 What can you conclude about two triangles when you know the corresponding sides are congruent?
+What can you conclude about two triangles when you know the corresponding sides are congruent?
 What information is sufficient to determine whether two triangles are congruent?
 How can you use congruent triangles to make an indirect measurement?
 Students will be able to: Classify triangles by sides and angle Find measures of their interior and exterior angles.
 Identify and use corresponding parts congruent figures.
 Use the Third Angles Theorem Use the Side-Angle-Side (SAS) Congruence Theorem.
-Solve real-life problems Use the Base Angles Theorem Use isosceles and equilateral triangles Use the Side-Side-Side (SSS) Congruence Theorem Use the Hypotenuse-Leg (HL) Congruence Theorem Use the Angle-Side-Angle (ASA) and Angle-Angle-Side (AAS) Congruence Theorems Use congruent triangles
+Solve real-life problems Use the Base Angles Theorem Use isosceles and equilateral triangles Use the Side-Side (SSS) Congruence Theorem Use the Hypotenuse-Leg (HL) Congruence Theorem Use the Angle-Side-Angle (ASA) and Angle-Angle-Side (AAS) Congruence Theorems Use congruent triangles